 All patients with suspected adnexal masses were recruited from facilities in Cairo between January 2017 and August 2018.
 All patients with suspected adnexal masses had a transvaginal ultrasound exam performed using the same ultrasound equipment and with the same protocols.
 Three radiologists, each with over 15 years’ experience, performed the exams and assigned GI-RADS category for each adnexal mass.
 Masses were considered potentially malignant if they displayed thick wall and septum, solid papillary projection, solid areas, central blood flow, and the presence of ascites.
 A fourth highly experienced reviewer independently performed ultrasound examinations for all the patients, categorizing each adnexal mass as malignant or benign using pattern recognition analysis developed by the International Ovarian Tumor Analysis (IOTA).
 Findings with and without the use of GI-RADS were compared.

-Investigators at Zagazig University reported that 96% of adnexal masses categorized as GR5 were malignant and that 46% of the 13 GR4 masses were also malignant.
+Principal investigator Mohammad Abd Alkhalik Basha, MD, of the Department of Radiodiagnosis at Zagazig University and colleagues reported that 96% of adnexal masses categorized as GR5 were malignant and that 46% of the 13 GR4 masses were also malignant.
 Three percent of the 94 GR3 masses were also malignant.
 No adnexal masses categorized as GI-RADS 1 or 2 were malignant.

 GI-RADS had a sensitivity, specificity, PPV, NPV, and accuracy of 92.9%, 97.5%, 95.9%, 95.5%, and 95.7% for category 5 masses.
 By comparison, the diagnostic performance using pattern recognition analysis was lower for all measurements, at 91.3%, 92.9%, 89.2%, 94.4%, and 92.3% respectively.